OliverLarsson/portfolio-manager/Checkpoints/Final/FINAL.md

 - The Bad:
     - I was riding a strong honeymoon phase with the console program and everything was going perfectly.
 This kind of threw me into a spiral of wanting to build more and more on the Text UI despite it becoming irrelevant in the end.
     - Time management towards the end.
 I definitely fell off track in the 5th HW submission and that created more chaos in this step.

+Overall I had an awesome time making this and I'm really thankful you let me take a chance with this!

 ## 4) These screenshots show the current functionality of the program.
 Included with each Text UI screenshot is a screenshot of the same functionality on the GUI mock-up.
 I included the same screenshots from Homework 3, 4, and 5 for what was already done.